grwadl/socialNetworkImages/README.md

 This is source code of our project.
 This is supposed to be social network, like Pinterest.
 I worked on Frontend-part of our app, and my teammate Alexandr worked at Backend.
-Unforunately, our API is unavaliable now, because it's hosted on Azure, and free-trial is over, so we have to pay to keep our API working
+Unforunately, our API is unavaliable now, because it's hosted on Azure, and free-trial is over, so we have to pay to keep our API working.
+Here's the source of backend https://github.com/oleksandrcherevkov/PhotoAppApi, and here's the source-code of Frontend https://github.com/grwadl/socialNetworkImages.